-Both content management systems and custom PHP web development are widely popular these days.
+Both content management systems and PHP web development are widely popular these days.
 The differences are wide and huge when we must choose between one of them.
 We will briefly discuss both these ways of development before moving on to why choosing Laravel might be actually better.

 So, let’s begin with what Laravel and WordPress are